hasibzunair/peekaboo/README.md

 ![MSL Design](./media/figure.jpg)

-We propose a method for unsupervised object localization by learning context-based representations.
-This is done at both the pixel-level by making predictions on masked images and at shape-level by matching the predictions of the masked input to the unmasked one.
+We aim to explicitly model contextual relationship among pixels through image masking for unsupervised object localization.
+In a self-supervised procedure without any additional training (i.e. downstream task), context-based representation learning (i.e. pretext task) is done at both the pixel-level by making predictions on masked images and at shape-level by matching the predictions of the masked input to the unmasked one.

-**Note**: This work extends on our previous work for the [recognition](https://github.com/hasibzunair/msl-recognition) of small and occluded objects (WACV 2024) and for [supervised segmentation](https://github.com/hasibzunair/masksup-segmentation) of ambiguous regions and is shape aware as it enables to quite well segment heavily masked regions while being simple and compute efficient (BMVC 2022, Oral).

 ## 1. Specification of dependencies